Conchillas: Foundation by the Walkers

 The town was founded by the British on 24 October 1887.
 The date is still celebrated locally as 'Walker Day'.
 It soon became an important place for the exploitation of mineral resources.
 Thomas A. Walker was an English civil engineering contractor who had the contract to construct new docks at Buenos Aires.
 No building stone was available nearby to construct the docks and shipping costs by rail were excessive.
 Walker's solution was a radical one: to construct quarries at Conchillas and to ship the stone across the River Plate to the new dock site.
 This involved the construction of a whole village, a railway to a loading quay, and a fleet of small ships to carry the stone.
 Although this would not be the first time that Walker had constructed a new village to support a major construction project, this time he would even create a shipyard at one of his earlier villages, Sudbrook in South Wales, in order to build the ships needed.

 Thomas Walker died in 1889.
 The contracting business became C.H.
 Walker & Co., although this inheritance to ensure continuity of the ongoing construction projects was complex and legally unique.
 His nephew, Charles Hay Walker, moved to Conchillas to supervise the work.

 The English created a factory, founded two cemeteries, and established an Anglican Church.

 Casa Evans

 John Evans was a ship's cook on one of the Walker vessels.
 When the ship was lost in the River Plate, he opened a cantina on the shore, feeding the workers.
 This was successful and he expanded as a provision merchant.
 This business grew so well that it became a partnership with Walker & Co., who built a large warehouse and shop, which still survives.
-As was typical practice for contractors and 'company towns', Evans issued their own currency of tokens, which were widely accepted in the surroundings and recognised as legal tender by the Uruguyan government.
+As was typical practice for contractors and 'company towns', Evans issued their own currency of tokens, which were widely accepted in the surroundings and recognised as legal tender by the Uruguayan government.